Crossed modular categories and the Verlinde formula for twisted conformal blocks: -crossed modular functors

 The monodromy data at the newly created marked points $\wtilde{q}',\wtilde{z}''$ will now be $(a_g,a_{g}^{-1})$.
 However this will not be a special cover, and we act on $(\wtilde{z}'',\wtilde{v}'')$ by $b_g\in \Gamma$ to obtain the desired special cover $(\tildeD\to D,(\wtilde{q}',\wtilde{q}'',\wtilde{\mathbf{p}}'),(\wtilde{w}',\wtilde{w}'',\wtilde{\mathbf{v}}'))$.

 By the induction hypothesis for the genus $g-1$ base curve $D$ we get

 for each simple object $A\in P_{a_g}$.
-Since by definition we complete the proof by taking the direct sum of the previous equality over all $A\in P_{a_g}$. \end{proof}
+Since by definition $\Omega_{a_g,b_g}=\bigoplus\limits_{A\in P_{a_g}}A\otimes b_g(A^*),$ we complete the proof by taking the direct sum of the previous equality over all $A\in P_{a_g}$. \end{proof}

 We now state some direct corollaries. \begin{corollary} Along with the assumptions of Theorem \ref{thm:modfunmodcatarbgenus}, also suppose that the corresponding neutral weakly ribbon category $\Ccal_1\subset \Ccal$ is rigid.
 Then in fact $\Ccal$ is a $\Gamma$-crossed modular fusion category of multiplicative central charge $e^{\sqrt{-1}\pi c}$. \end{corollary} \begin{proof} By Theorem \ref{thm:modfunmodcatarbgenus} the $\Gamma$-crossed modular functor $\Vcal$ defines the structure of a $\Gamma$-crossed weakly ribbon category on $\Ccal$, in particular $\Ccal$ is a $\Gamma$-graded weakly fusion category.
 We have assumed that the component $\Ccal_1$ is rigid.
 Hence by Corollary \ref{cor:rigidity of graded categories} $\Ccal$ must be rigid and hence a braided $\Gamma$-crossed fusion category.

 Moreover $\Ccal_1$ corresponds to the neutral $\Ccal_1$-extended (untwisted) modular functor $\Vcal_1$ in arbitrary genus of additive central charge $c$ as described in Section \ref{sec:crossedneutral}.
 Since we have assumed $\Ccal_1$ is rigid, by \cite[\S6.7]{BK:01} we conclude $\Ccal_1$ is a modular fusion category of multiplicative central charge $e^{\sqrt{-1}\pi c}$.
 Moreover by assumption $\Ccal$ is faithfully graded.
 Hence we see that $\Ccal$ is a faithfully graded braided $\Gamma$-crossed fusion category equipped with a ribbon (i.e. spherical structure) and that $\Ccal_1$ is a modular category of multiplicative central charge $e^{\sqrt{-1}\pi c}$.
 Hence by Definition \ref{def:crossedmodcat} $\Ccal$ is a $\Gamma$-crossed modular category of multiplicative central charge $e^{\sqrt{-1}\pi c}$ as desired. \end{proof}